limcrong/trafficmanagement/README.md

 ## Acknowledgments

-Many thanks to grab and sponsors AWS for providing credits.
+Many thanks to grab and sponsor AWS for providing credits.
+I am truly grateful for the opportunity to work on this challenge as I have learnt alot from it.
 My laptop crashed a day before submission and I had to rewrite most of the code so I was thankful for the cloud credits available for me to continue my work.
+Some of the code that generated the static values might not be there as I am unable to recover it from my laptop yet, but it can be provided upon request.